libprima/PRIMA.jl/README.md

   floating-point values to store `c_ineq(x)`.

-- `linear_eq` (default `nothing`) may be specified as a tuple `(Aₑ,bₑ)` to represent linear equality constraints.
-Feasible variables are such that `Aₑ⋅x = bₑ` holds elementwise.
+- `linear_eq` (default `nothing`) may be specified as a tuple `(Aₑ,bₑ)` to impose the linear equality constraints `Aₑ⋅x = bₑ`.

-- `linear_ineq` (default `nothing`) may be specified as a tuple `(Aᵢ,bᵢ)` to represent linear inequality constraints.
-Feasible variables are such that `Aᵢ⋅x ≤ bᵢ` holds elementwise.
+- `linear_ineq` (default `nothing`) may be specified as a tuple `(Aᵢ,bᵢ)` to impose the linear inequality constraints `Aᵢ⋅x ≤ bᵢ`.

 ## References